 Function input and output

 Shopify Functions request an input against the schema of the specific Function API schema.
-Function API schemas are based on the Cart API.
 The output is also defined by the same Function API schema.
 The output is a declarative object which represents operations for Shopify to execute.

-Shopify passes input as JSON to your function via
+Shopify passes input as JSON to your function using

-STDIN, and your function writes output to Shopify via
+STDIN, and your function writes output to Shopify using

 You can specify what input your function needs using an input query.
 For example, the structure of the JSON in the input example matches the shape of the following query: